CodeRTX/drowsiness-detector/README.md

 ## Limitations

+There are two known issues with the current system:

-Everything works fine, as intended, with only one exception: while the hand is covering the face, the 'DROWSY' alert will show up, irrespective of whether the person is yawning or not.
+1. While the hand is covering the face, the 'DROWSY' alert will show up irrespective of whether the person is yawning.
+2. The system’s working efficiency decreases under low-lighting conditions.

 ## Contributing